 Fintech operates through various technological advancements such as artificial intelligence, blockchain, and data analytics.
 These technologies enable financial institutions, startups, and other entities to offer a diverse array of services, including:

-Digital Payments: With the rise of mobile wallets and contactless payment methods, fintech has revolutionized the way we transact, making payments faster, more secure, and convenience.
+Digital Payments: With the rise of mobile wallets and contactless payment methods, fintech has revolutionized the way we transact, making payments faster, more secure, and more convenient.

 Online Lending: Fintech platforms facilitate peer-to-peer lending, crowdfunding, and online loans, providing individuals and businesses with alternative sources of financing outside traditional banking channels.